Recommended coordinate system

 It is critical to know the base location in an ITRF-based, global, Earth-centered, Earth-fixed (ECEF) coordinate system.
 The coordinates can be provided in cartesian coordinates (X, Y, Z) or geodetic coordinates (lat, long, h).
 In the latter case it is important that the heights are in ellipsoidal heights.

 We recommend to use WGS84 but other coordinate systems like ETRFXX/ETRSXX, NAD83 (ellipsoidal) or other ITRF based systems work as well.
 It is important that the realization of the coordinate system is based on a reference frame that is up-to-date (not older than 2000).
 For the height reference, common ellipsoids are WGS84 or GRS80.
+The following coordinate systems are supported and can directly be selected in WingtraHub:

 Depending on your region and the availability of conversion tools, it might be better to use local reference frames to avoid unnecessary conversions of coordinates in the photogrammetry software.